nabw/Two-Level-Restricted-Alternating-Anderson-Picard/README.md

 julia --project=. tests/runtests.jl
 ```

-That's is.
-If the tests run Ok, you are ready to go.
+That's it.
+If the tests gave no errors, you are ready to go.

 ## Algorithm interface